joyent/conch-shell/README.md

 # Getting The App

-A dev snapshot is available at http://us-east.manta.joyent.com/sungo/public/conch-shell and will be updated whenever @sungo decides that's a good idea.
+A dev snapshot, compiled for macOS, is available at http://us-east.manta.joyent.com/sungo/public/conch-shell and will be updated whenever @sungo decides that's a good idea.

 Official releases are available at https://github.com/joyent/conch-shell/releases